aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/docsaveoptions/alwaysCompressMetafiles/_index.md

 ## DocSaveOptions.alwaysCompressMetafiles property

-When ``False``, small metafiles are not compressed for performance reason.
+When ``false``, small metafiles are not compressed for performance reason.
-Default value is ``True``, all metafiles are compressed regardless of its size.
+Default value is ``true``, all metafiles are compressed regardless of its size.